Renewed looting in Haiti ahead of general strike

 Following two days of paralysis in the city, some fruit and vegetable vendors meanwhile tried to resume business, while motorcycle taxis returned to their usual posts despite a dearth of customers.

-Airlines including Air France and American Airlines cancelled several on Sunday morning flights, with additional cancellations possible into the afternoon over staffing shortages.
+Airlines including Air France and American Airlines canceled several Sunday morning flights, with additional cancellations possible into the afternoon over staffing shortages.

 The troubles were sparked Friday by a government announcement that gasoline prices would rise by 38 percent, diesel by 47 percent and kerosene by 51 percent starting this weekend.